Reflections

 The yoke of perfectionism

 Some people find it difficult to see anything other than the workloads ahead without automatically experiencing an expectation pressure to address them.
 It creates bitterness and locks the perspective.
 Thus one loses the ability to distinguish essentially from insignificant as everything feels essential.
-With this, the scope becomes insurmountable, and the feeling of satisfaction is absent.
-At the same time, it creates an environment with too much rice and too little praise, because nothing becomes good enough.
-It is the yoke of the perfectionist leader, and thus of the employees.

-The binoculars for the blind eye
+The monocular for the blind eye

-Other people have an ability to unilaterally focus on the positive in all possible aspects of everyday life and in the interaction, which, at the same time, is an avoidance of all the troublesome things that need attention.
-Everything the person sees is filtered through a pink filter.
-All the problematic is toned down and thus postponed indefinitely.
-When the person thereby avoids taking the necessary confrontations as well as preventing others from doing so, conflicts and frustrations in those around them escalate.
+When the person thereby avoids taking necessary confrontations as well as preventing others from doing so, conflicts and frustrations in those around them escalate.
 When the frustrations finally come to light, the person is incomprehensible in the face of the negatively accumulated mood.
 It is the yoke of the jubilant positivist leader and thus the employees.

 Great return on small effort